Spanish–Moro conflict: Campaigns against Mindanao Moros (1888–1898)

-About November 10 General Blanco returned to the scene of operations for a short time only.
+About November 10, General Blanco returned to the scene of operations for a short time only.
 The Agus River bridge was finished and opened on February 27, 1895.
 The bridge consisted of a suspension span 40 meters long, with approaches of 21 meters and 12 meters, respectively, and was intended to bear the weight of railway trains.

-In February General Blanco again visited Iligan, and on March 10, at noon, the cota of Amani Pac Pac at Marahui was attacked by Spaniards.
+In February, General Blanco again visited Iligan, and on March 10, at noon, the cota of Amani Pac Pac at Marahui was attacked by Spaniards.
 After a fight of four hours the fort was taken and the army gained the desired position on Lake Lanao; Generals Blanco, Parrado, and Aguirre were present and a cantonment was at once established.

-On May 9 some 40 Moros attacked Las Piedras, killing 2 and wounding 3 soldiers, but themselves losing 9 killed.
-On July 12 some 40 Moros from the rancherias of Tugaya and Putud, bearing a Spanish flag, approached a working party and attacked the soldiers, escaping with several rifles, after killing 2 soldiers and wounding 38.
+On May 9, some 40 Moros attacked Las Piedras, killing 2 and wounding 3 soldiers, but themselves losing 9 killed.
+On July 12, some 40 Moros from the rancherias of Tugaya and Putud, bearing a Spanish flag, approached a working party and attacked the soldiers, escaping with several rifles, after killing 2 soldiers and wounding 38.

-On August 18 the launch Lanao was launched at Marahui, the others being nearly finished.
+On August 18, the launch Lanao was launched at Marahui, the others being nearly finished.

-Many Moro dignitaries gave in their adhesion to Spain about this time, among them being the Rajah Muda of Ganassi, the Datu Pranga-Rungan of Tugayas, and the Datu Uregan of Maciu, said to have been the councilor-general of the Lake of Lanao.
+Many Moro dignitaries gave their adherence to Spain about this time, among them being the Rajah Muda of Ganassi, the Datu Pranga-Rungan of Tugayas, and the Datu Uregan of Maciu, said to have been the councilor-general of the Lake of Lanao.

 In October 1895, the Spanish forces were again reorganized, a division of two brigades being constituted.
 The division was commanded by Gen. Gonzales Parrado, the Northern Brigade by General de los Rios, and the Southern Brigade by General Luis Huertas.

 Divisional troops: Three companies engineers, mortar battery, cavalry squadron, and troops of the military administration.

 First (Northern) Brigade: About 10 companies of infantry.
 2 companies disciplinarios, and 1 mountain batten'.

 Second (Southern) Brigade: About 10 companies of infantry, 2 companies disciplinarios, 2 companies of engineers, 1 company of foot artillery, 1 mountain battery.

 The garrisons were as follows: Two companies of infantry and 1 company of engineers at Iligan; 1 company of infantry at Las Piedras; 2 companies of infantry at Camp Maria Cristina; 2 companies of infantry at Momungan: one-half company of infantry at Fort Tiradores; 3 companies of infantry at Camp Victoria.
 At Fort Briones, one-half company infantry; Fort Salazar, 1 company engineers, 1 company infantry; Fort Lumbayanegui, one-third company of infantry: Fort Nuevo, one-half company of Infantry; camp at Marahui.
 10 companies of infantry, 1 mountain battery, 1 company engineers, mortar battery, naval battery, and cavalry squadron.